santisoler/website/publications/egu-blogpost.md

 [![Screenshot of the blogpost](/images/2023-egu-blogpost-fatiando.png)][blogpost]

-I was invited by [Constanza Piceda][constanza] to write a [blogpost][blogpost] about [Fatiando a Terra][fatiando] and the value of open-source software in the scientific community.
+I was invited by [Constanza Rodriguez Piceda][constanza] to write a [blogpost][blogpost] about [Fatiando a Terra][fatiando] and the value of open-source software in the scientific community.
 She not only invited me, but also edited the blogpost, doing a magnificent job at improving my very formal writing and keeping it more casual.

 I invite you to [read it here][blogpost]!